Defending against fraudulent enlistment charges.

 Yet another defense is duress.
 This defense argues that the accused was forced into joining the military against their will and did not have a choice in the matter.

-The fifth defense is lack of mental capacity.
-This defense argues that the accused lacked the mental capacity to understand what they were doing when they joined the military.
+The fifth defense is a lack of mental capacity.
+This defense argues that the accused lacked the mental capacity to understand their actions when they joined the military.

 Finally, the sixth defense is the statute of limitations.